 Once you've created your character, please send a private message to the Council Secretary Droid containing:

 - Your character's species, age and homeworld.
 Please note that the age range for new applicants is 5-12 years old.
 We do not initiate adult characters.
 Note that you will not age during the hopeful stage.

-- Your character's back story.
-Biographies must be in third person, use past-tense narration and cannot include an excess of dialogue.
+- Your character's backstory.
+Biographies must be at least 300 words, in third person, use past-tense narration and cannot include an excess of dialogue.